 Howes also likes the spontaneity of the event.

 "It's different every time and there is no predictability about it," he said with a laugh.
 "If you're a visitor, it's an unexpected experience that just happens.
-You have to be there to understand it.
-I mean it's a market and an arts festival."

 The band members already have a feel for what they're going to play on Sunday.